 If the rules we added to the Compose action are met, we will get the following response:

-Otherwise, the body is invalid, and ChatGPT gives the reason why.
+Otherwise, the body is invalid, and ChatGPT explains why.

-Once again, thank my team member Luis Rigueira for helping me with this always crazy scenarios.
+Once again, thank my team member, Luis Rigueira, for helping me with these always crazy scenarios.

 Hope you find this helpful!
 So, if you liked the content or found it helpful and want to help me write more content, you can buy (or help buy) my son a Star Wars Lego!